anbe42/piuparts/README.txt

  stable, testing, and unstable distributions, to be summarized in the qa-list.txt summary.
 Default: 'squeeze wheezy sid'

+* "web-host" is the host name to use for URLs in the qa-list.txt summary.
+Default; 'piuparts.debian.org'

 ==== section specific configuration

 The section specific settings will be reloaded each time a section